 Sunlight: Full sun.
 Marigolds won’t bloom well if planted in the shade.

 Spacing: 8 to 18 inches apart in all directions

 Marigolds are not fussy and will tolerate most conditions.
 Marigolds likely won’t need supplemental fertilizer and will usually thrive with rich, well-drained soil and plenty of sunshine.
-Generous amounts of organic compost or well-aged manure mixed in to the garden prior to planting will greatly improve the health of flowers (see Springtime Garden Soil Preparation).
+Generous amounts of organic compost or well-aged manure mixed into the garden prior to planting will greatly improve the health of flowers (see Springtime Garden Soil Preparation).
 Keep the soil moist, but not wet.

 How to Plant Marigolds

-Sow marigold seed directly in the ground and cover with about 1/4 inch of soil.
+Sow marigold seed directly in the ground and cover with a thin layer of soil (about 1/8 inch deep).
 Water thoroughly.
 Thin to 8-18 inches apart after seedlings have sprouted.
-Marigolds can also be started early indoors under grow lights for transplanting outdoors about six to eight weeks before the last frost date (see Starting Annual Flowers Indoors).
+Marigolds can also be started early indoors under grow lights for transplanting outdoors about six to eight weeks before the last frost date.
+Read our article Starting Annual Flowers Indoors to learn more.